 Are You Enabling Your Addicted Adult Child?

-Having a loved one who is struggling with addiction can be hard.
+Having a loved one who is struggling with addiction can be challenging.
 When that loved one is an adult child, it can be even more difficult to cope and know what to do.
 As parents, individuals often want to protect and shield their children from harm and pain.
 Many parents feel the urge to “fix” things for their children.
-While helping an adult child suffering from a substance use disorder may seem like the right thing to do, there are many wrongs ways to go about it.
-Some parents enable their adult children through certain behaviors and reactions and end up hurting them more than helping them. [inline_cta_one] Enabling a person who is addicted to drugs or alcohol only fuels the cycle.
+While helping an adult child suffering from a substance use disorder may seem like the right thing to do, there are many wrong ways to go about it.
+Some parents enable their adult children through certain behaviors.
+This ends up hurting them more than helping them.
+Enabling a person addicted to drugs or alcohol only fuels the cycle.
 Examples of enabling behavior may include:

-- giving an adult child money that may be used to buy more drugs or alcohol
+- Giving an adult child money that may be used to buy more drugs or alcohol

-- lying to cover up the adult child’s addiction and negative behaviors
+- Lying to cover up the adult child’s addiction and negative behaviors

-- fulfilling commitments or other responsibilities that the adult child has
+- Fulfilling commitments or other responsibilities that the adult child has

-- bailing an adult child out of jail or other situations that arose as a result of alcohol or drug use
+- Bailing an adult child out of jail or other situations that arose as a result of alcohol or drug use

-There are several things you can do to help an adult child struggling with addiction.
-If you are currently acting in ways that enable addictive behaviors, learning how to cope in a healthy way and setting clear boundaries with your adult child should be a priority.
-Only when you extricate yourself from your child’s destructive behaviors and set boundaries will you be able to begin to effectively help him or her.
-Once clear boundaries have been set, there are actions you can begin to take to help your adult child in his or her struggle with addiction.
+You can do several things to help an adult child who is addicted to drugs or alcohol.
+If you are currently acting in ways that enable addictive behaviors, learning how to cope healthily and setting clear boundaries with your adult child should be a priority.
+Only when you extricate yourself from your child’s destructive behaviors and set boundaries will you be able to begin to help them effectively.
+Once clear boundaries have been set, there are actions you can begin to take to help your adult child in their struggle with addiction.
 These actions may include: